Subhash Palekar: Education and profession

-Palekar has a bachelor's degree in Agriculture from the College of Agriculture, Nagpur.
+Palekar has a bachelor's degree in agriculture from the Shri Shivaji Agriculture College, Amravati.
 During college education he was working with tribal people in Satpuda Tribal region.
 In 1972 he joined the family farm with his father, a natural farmer.
 Having learned of pesticides and artificial fertilizers at college, Palekar started applying them on his farm.
-While working from 1972-1990, he also wrote many media articles on agriculture, while experimenting with new farming techniques.
+While working from 1972 to 1990, he also wrote many media articles on agriculture, while experimenting with new farming techniques.

 He was attracted to the philosophy (Indian ancient thinking) of the Vedas, Upanishads, and all ancient Granthas.
 His Spiritual background was inspired by Saint Dhnyaneshwar, Saint Tukaram and Saint Kabir.
 Searching for truth, he studied Gandhi and Karl Marx comparatively.
 Gandhi's philosophy of non-violence appealed to him more.
 Prominent Indian personalities like Gandhi, Shivaji, Jyotiba Phule, Vivekananda and Tagore helped reinforce his belief in absolute natural truth and nonviolence (Satya & Ahimsa).
-From 1972-1985, while farming with Green Revolution chemical inputs, his agricultural production increased.
+From 1972 to 1985, while farming with Green Revolution chemical inputs, his agricultural production increased.
 But after this date, yields started declining.
 After searching the causes for three years he concluded agricultural science was inferior to natural farming methods.